danyaberezun/KEEPs/README.md

 there is at least one type satisfying all constraints.
 To check this, we have to run the following algorithm:

-1. Find all classes that are the least common supertypes for all lowerbounds.
+1. Find all types that are the least common supertypes for all lowerbounds.
-2. Check that any of those classes is a subtype of all upperbounds.
+2. Check that any of those types is a subtype of all upperbounds.

-If there is no such class, then the constraints are unsatisfiable and condition is always false.
+If there is no such a type, then the constraints are unsatisfiable and condition is always false.

 The simple, but incomplete approximation of this property is to check whether all of the lowerbounds are subtypes of all of the upperbounds.